Sri Chand: Candidacy for Sikh guruship

+Sri Chand had promoted renunciation and celibacy, which were against the teachings of Sikhism.
+Guru Nanak decided to elect Bhai Lehna (who became Guru Angad) to be his successor, much to the dismay of Sri Chand, who had been preparing himself to be worthy of being the successor.
+Bhai Lehna had been a comparatively much more recent follower of his follower compared to Sri Chand yet was selected as the successor.
+Instead of the guruship, Sri Chand was given joint-custody over the estate of his father at Kartarpur alongside his younger brother Lakhmi Das.
+However, Sri Chand became disinterested in managing this estate and left it all for his brother to manage, instead preferring to embark on a spiritual career.

 According to Bhai Gurdas' Varan, Sri Chand was egotistic, which is why his father passed over him as a suitable successor:

 Sri Chand, a celibate since childhood, made a centre [attributed to] Baba Nanak.

 Dharam Chand, son of Lakhmi Das, made a show of himself.

 Dasu installed [himself] on the seat of authority and Datu learned to sit in the siddh posture.

 Mohan went mad, and Mohari was celebrated.

 Prithi Chand, the rascal, with his hidden agenda, spread madness.

 Mahadev was egotistical and was led astray.

 Living amid the sandalwood, yet without its fragrance.